YukinoriSato/ExanaPkg/README.md

 ## Use the command 'Exana'

+% source ExanaPkg/setupExana.sh
+% Exana -mode C2Sim -- ./a.out

+    This is an example for activating a cache simulator with line-conflict detector within Exana.

-% ./Exana -- ./a.out
+% Exana [options] -- ./a.out

-    Exana is a script written by Ruby which invoke pin and pintool.
+    Exana is a script written by Python which invoke pin and pintool.
-    Put this 'Exana' directory at your home directory, or modify the path specified by the Exana script (~/Exana-x.x-rYYY) This command eases the activation of pin tool set.
+    This command eases the activation of pin tool set.

-After the execution of the Exana completed, you obtain three output files in the <mmdd.pid> directory.
+After the execution of the Exana completed, you obtain several output files in the <mmdd.pid> directory.
+In "exana.out", a summary for the profiling is described.

-     1. prof.out file
-     2. static.out file
-     3. lcct.dat (or lcctm.dat)

-More detail information about how-to-use is in the file './HowToUse'
+More detail information and demos are in the file './HowToUse'

-    You can use it with options;
+    You can use it with options (all of options can be found at "getOptions.cpp" in Exana source code;

-    % ./Exana -mode {CCT, LCCT, LCCT+M} -cntMode {instCnt, cycleCnt} -loopID {n} -itr {a:b} -apr {c:d} -memtrace {0,1} -pageSize {64B, ..., 64kB} -- ./a.out
+    % ./Exana -mode {C2Sim, CCT, LCCT, LCCT+M} -- ./a.out

-    -- Specify Region of Interests (ROI) --
-    If you use with the following options, a ROI region (loopID=3, itr=1:2, apr=1) is analyzed based on dynamic instruction counts.

-    % ./Exana -cntMode instCnt -loopID 3 -itr 1:2 -apr 1 -- ./a.out

-    If you wish to analyze memory behavior of the ROI region (loopID=3, itr=1:2, apr=1, please specify options like:
-    % ./Exana -mode LCCT+M -loopID 3 -itr 1:2 -apr 1 -- ./a.out

     -mode  [default LCCT]
-        Specify a mode option, CCT, LCCT or LCCT+M
+        Specify a mode option, C2Sim, CCT, LCCT or LCCT+M
+         C2Sim: A cache simulator with line-conflict detector
          CCT: Profiling by Call Context Tree (CCT)
          LCCT: Loop profiling by Loop and Call Context Tree (LCCT) LCCT+M: Data dependence profiling based on loop regions

-    -cntMode  [default cycleCnt]
-       Specify a mode option, instCnt or cycleCnt.
-         instCnt:  Execution ratios of each node are represented by the number of executed instructions.
-Using this mode, we can monitor the accumulated # of executed instructions based on the classification of instruction types.
-         cycleCnt: Execution ratios of each node are represented by the times obtained by the CPU cycle counter.

-    -loopID  [default -1]
-	 Specify a particular loopID if you focus only on it.
-	 Please use the loopID obtained by LCCT profiling after you profile once The default value '-1' means that all loops are analyzed.

-    -apr  [default -1]
-	 Specify a particular appear count or the range of loop appearances such as N:M  (N: start appearCnt, M: end appearCnt).
-	 The default value '-1' means that all appearance counts are analyzed.

-    -itr  [default -1]
-         Specify a particular tripCnt or the range of loop iterations such as N:M  (N: start tripCnt, M: end tripCnt)
-	 The default value '-1' means that all iterations are analyzed.

-    -memtrace  [default 0]
-	Turn on memory trace (1) or turn off (0)

-    -pageSize  [default 64kB]
-	Specify a page size of the working data set analysise [64B, 128B, 256B, 4kB, 64kB] (default, 64B)
-	This option is useful when you analyze the working data set of particular loop appearances or iterations.

-    -mempat  [default 0]
-	Memory access pattern analysis.
-0: Turn off.
-1: Output binary [mempat.dat].
-2: Output Text[result.mpat].   (default, off)

     and so on....
     All of options are parsed in getOptions.cpp